scala/scala-java8-compat/benchmark/README.md

 1. Make sure your terminal has plenty of lines of scrollback.
 (A couple thousand should do.)

-2. Run `sbt`

-3. Enter `jmh:run -i 5 -wi 3 -f5`.
+2. Run `sbt "jmh:run -i 5 -wi 3 -f 5"`.
 Wait overnight.

-4. Clip off the last set of lines from the terminal window starting before the line that contains `[info] # Run complete.
+3. Clip off the last set of lines from the terminal window starting before the line that contains `[info] # Run complete.
 Total time:` and including that line until the end.

-5. Save that in the file `results/jmhbench.log`
+4. Save that in the file `results/jmhbench.log`

 ## Comparison step

-1. Run `sbt console`
+1. Run `sbt parseJmh`

-2. Enter `bench.examine.SpeedReports()`

-3. Look at the ASCII art results showing speed comparisons.
+2. Look at the ASCII art results showing speed comparisons.